mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

 ```

 To listen with the HTTP protocol and hence return JSON documents a section
-as should below is required.
+as shown below is required.

 ```
 [MaxInfo JSON Listener]